 - Vinyl carpet runners with the knobby part facing out

 There are also a number of products on the market made with the specific intention of warding off cat scratching.
 These also have undesirable textures, but they may have other perks.
-Some are odor-free, most are formulated to be non-toxic to pets, others chemicals that deter cats from peeing or pooping, and more.
+Some are odor-free, most are formulated to be non-toxic to pets, other chemicals that deter cats from peeing or pooping, and more.

-It may be a good idea to put the unscratchable material on top of a furniture protector as well.
+It may be a good idea to place the unscratchable material on top of a furniture protector as well.
 Which material you use depends on your budget, on the type of furniture you are trying to protect, and how much time and resources you have to maintain it.

 Tip 2: Know what your cat likes to scratch and give it to them